oscarenglish18-lgtm/CorpusCompiler/README.md

 ## Getting the data

-**Source data is not distributed with this tool.** EDCS asserts copyright over its editorial content, so you will need to obtain the exports yourself.
+**Source data is not distributed with this tool.** this is for copyright reasons, so you will need to obtain the raw data yourself from EDCS.
 This takes a few minutes.

 1. Go to the EDCS search interface at <https://edcs.hist.uzh.ch/>
    (the database moved to the University of Zurich; older links to